anyqov/glpi-sdk-python/README.md

 **Limitations:**

+* forcedisplay: array of columns to display (default empty = use display preferences and searched criteria).
+Some columns will be always presents (1: id, 2: name, 80: Entity).
+Optional.
+* uid_cols (default false): a boolean to identify cols by the 'uniqid' of the searchoptions instead of a numeric value (see List searchOptions and 'uid' field)
+* withindexes (default false): a boolean to retrieve rows indexed by items id.
+By default this option is set to false, because order of json objects (which are identified by index) cannot be garrantued (from http://json.org/ : An object is an unordered set of name/value pairs).
+So, we provide arrays to guarantying sorted rows.
-* You cannot use other search parameters other than `criteria` right now.
+* You cannot use other search parameters right now.
 * You cannot use the `metacriteria` parameter, which makes linked searches unavailable.

 ### Full example